 They have a fairly flat profile so your toes lie flat in the shoes, and they’re great for slotting into cracks.
 The midsoles range from medium to stiff and the soles are thick rubber which give your feet solid supports.

-They’re recommended for beginning climbers but some more experienced climbers simply enjoy the comfort.
+They’re recommended as beginner climbing shoes but some more experienced climbers simply enjoy the comfort.

 The downside is that the thick, stiff soles don’t give as much sensitivity and they’re not recommended for routes that feature difficult overhanging areas.